jamesmorgan/PAF-Monkey/README.md

 * -mode = Used to either SOURCE or UPDATE the paf file data, default 'SOURCE'.
 This is not yet fully supported and will be made optional at a later date.

+### Logging ##

+Two logs will be produced when you run this application.

+* paf.log - logs application output, see --verbose mode
+* paf_error_log - logs all errors when happen

 ---------------------------------------

 ## Notices